React ⚛

 Naming

-• Use jsx extensions for components, screens etc.
+• Use jsx / tsx extensions for components, screens etc. and their tests.

-• Use PascalCase for files with the jsx extension:
+• Use PascalCase for files with the jsx / tsx extensions:

 components/